 These conditions occurred because Joint Chiefs of Staff guidance did not specifically require the CNO staff and the JROC to make sure the requirements document captures system characteristics that are most critical to meeting mission requirements as primary requirements.
 As a result, the weapon system sponsors concurred with P-8A and the E-2D waiver requests without giving the Joint Chiefs of Staff the opportunity to assess the effect of those waivers on the military usefulness of the aircraft.
-Additionally, because the requirements, PMs accepted production units with diminished mission effectiveness.
+Additionally, because the requirements documents did not capture the most critical system characteristics as primary requirements, PMs accepted production units with diminished mission effectiveness.
 For example, at the time of the final production decision, the PMs for the P-8A Poseidon had accepted 13 aircraft for \$2.6 billion that could not fully perform primary missions for Anti-Submarine Warfare, Anti-Surface Warfare, and Intelligence gathering.